ccann/nlu-sr/README.md

   cepstra.
 Currently the delta and double delta are ignored.

 - Meta feature implementation is currently VERY naive.
 Each meta-feature vector consists of the following: mean, min, max, stdev, and variance of the cepstra.
+Currently the stdev and variance are not included in the feature vector.

 - A k-nearest-neighbors (KNN) classifier (using WEKA's IBk) is trained on each individual bin, i.e. on the features of each portion (1/5 if NUM_BINS == 5) of each utterance in